ghost-language/website/content/docs/1.0/scanner.md

 ### Line

-Lastly, the `Line` property simply holds which line the token was found on.
+The `Line` property holds which line the token is found on.
 This is particularly helpful for error reporting.

-We will be expanding on this and adding a `Column` property in the future to add precise location reporting on where the token in a given line can be found.
+### Column

+The `Column` property holds the column where the token is found on its given line.
+This is particularly helpful for error reporting.

+### File

+The `File` property holds the filename the token is found in.
+This is particularly helpful for error reporting.

 <mermaid>
     flowchart LR
-	    A["Raw Source"] --> B["Token"] --- C["Type"] & D["Lexeme"] & E["Literal"] & F["Line"]
+	    A["Raw Source"] --> B["Token"] --- C["Type"] & D["Lexeme"] & E["Literal"] & F["Line"] & G["Column"] & H["File"]
 </mermaid>

 ## Scanning